 Oof!
 This was a surprisingly large category for us in our Morocco travel budget.
 We did have a lot of people we were bringing things back for (my mom watched our four girls while we were gone, so of course we got her aallllll the presents), but we also got tempted by the many beautiful goods in Morocco for ourselves!

-Here’s a brief run-down of the types of things we bought and what we paid for some of them – after looking at a lot of different shops, I think these are pretty average prices in Morocco for these types of goods.
-Check out this post for a full breakdown of great things to buy in Morocco.
+Here’s a brief run-down of the types of things we bought in Morocco and what we paid for some of them – after looking at a lot of different shops, I think these are pretty average prices in Morocco for these types of goods.

 Outfits: We bought two turban scarves for the desert ($5 each), another $5 for a bangle-headscarf, plus a kaftan for Matthew ($20) and pants for me ($10), and another traditional kaftan dress for my mom ($20).